iorga-group/splogger/README.md

 But it's also a set of procedures and functions that allows tracing/debugging T-SQL batches.

 And SPLogger:
-- Works on SQLServer 2008 and above
+- Works on SQLServer 2008 and above (not tested on 2005)
-- Don't need CLR (Amazon RDS compatible)
+- Don't need CLR assembly (Amazon RDS compatible)
 - 100% T-SQL code
-- Logs are stored in a dedicated database table shareable across user's databases
+- Logs and Unit Tests are stored in a dedicated database.
+- Access rights are based on dedicated SQL database roles.

-And since release 1.3, SPLogger include **SPLoggerUT** dedicated to **Unit Testing** of stored procedure based on SPLogger.
+And since release 1.3, SPLogger include **SPLoggerUT** dedicated to **Unit Testing** of stored procedures based on SPLogger.

 ## How does it work ?
 To be able to survive to a rollback event raised during SQL execution, SPLogger use **XML datastructure** to store runtime events/trace logged by the developer.